Flash flood hits part of Alexander Village

 The unexpected flood was caused by approximately 10 minutes of constant, heavy rainfall coupled with a high tide.
-The rain started just before nine am and continued pouring for more than 10 minutes.
-Within that time the water rose significantly and some yards in Alexander Village were inundated in more than four inches of floodwater.
+The rain started just before 9 am and continued pouring for more than 10 minutes.
+Within that time the water rose significantly and some yards in Alexander Village were left in more than four inches of floodwater.

 Comments